WileyCubic/Automated-CSV-to-Table-For-GTC/README.md

 ## Input Expectations

-**One of multiple CSV files from either Squre or Shoppify following their standard export format**
+**One or multiple CSV files from either Squre or Shoppify following their export format**

 > If your sources are different or uses different headers, the script will not function as intended.